Amendments to the Constitution of Ireland

 Amendments to the Constitution of Ireland are only possible by way of referendum.
-A proposal to amend the Constitution of Ireland must first be approved by both Houses of the Oireachtas (parliament), then submitted to a referendum, and finally signed into law by the President of Ireland.
+A proposal to amend the Constitution of Ireland must be initiated as a bill in Dáil Éireann, be passed by both Houses of the Oireachtas (parliament), then submitted to a referendum, and finally signed into law by the president of Ireland.
 Since the constitution entered into force on 29 December 1937, there have been 32 amendments to the constitution.

 Aside from amendments to the Constitution itself, the Constitution also provides for referendums on ordinary bills; this is known as an ordinary referendum.
 This provision has never been used.

 Procedure for amendment of the Constitution

 Referendum

 The procedure for amending the constitution is specified in Article 46.
-A proposed amendment must take the form of a bill to amend the constitution originating in Dáil Éireann (lower house of the Oireachtas).
-It must first be formally approved by both the Dáil and the Seanad, although in practice the Seanad has only the power to delay an amendment adopted by the Dáil.
-The Third Amendment of the Constitution Bill 1958, a proposal to alter the voting system, was delayed by the Seanad.
+A proposed amendment must take the form of a bill to amend the constitution initiated in Dáil Éireann, the house of representatives of the Oireachtas.
+It must then be passed or deemed to have been passed by both Houses of the Oireachtas.
+The Third Amendment of the Constitution Bill 1958, a proposal to alter the voting system, did not pass the Seanad but was deemed to have passed the Seanad 90 days after it was sent by the Dáil.
+After passage through the Houses of the Oireachtas, the Minister for Housing, Local Government and Heritage must set a date for the referendum not less than thirty days and not more than ninety days after the date of the order.

-The amendment must then be endorsed by the electorate in a referendum.
+The Electoral Commission has functions to give a general explanation of the subject matter and text of the referendum and promote public awareness of the referendum and encourage the public to vote.
+From 1998 to 2023, these functions were previously carried out by a Referendum Commission established for each referendum.

 A simple majority of votes cast is sufficient to carry an amendment, with no minimum turnout required for a constitutional referendum to be considered valid.
 The vote is conducted by secret ballot.
 A proposal to amend the constitution put to a referendum must not contain any other proposal.
 While British citizens resident in the state may vote in a general election, only Irish citizens can participate in a referendum.